DiegoTorrealba/cs329e-group-project-dashboard/DASHBOARDMARKDOWN.md

 * Theft and burglary offenses are the most common category of crime in Austin.
 * Theft has historically occurred mostly in the afternoon while burglary occurs commonly at night.
 * Downtown Austin and Riverside lead in theft and burglary crimes in Austin.
-* In West Campus and Riverside, theft is most common in parking lots and residencies.
+* In West Campus and Riverside, theft is most common in parking lots and residences.
 * In Downtown, most thefts occur on the street or inside bars.
 * Austin crime has steadily declined since 2008 despite Austin's population increase.
-* Austin crime exhibits a seasonality by year, which months having similar crime frequencies across years.
+* Austin crime exhibits a seasonality by year, with months having similar crime frequencies across years.
-* Immense imbalances in the observances of different crime categories shows how violent crime, excluding theft and burglary, are uncommon due to how large the dataset is.
+* Immense imbalances in the observances of different crime categories show how violent crime, excluding theft and burglary, is uncommon due to how large the dataset is.